How Workforce Pell Opens New Pathways for Careers in the Skilled Trades

 Everyone’s hiring in the trades, but they’re struggling to find the skilled workers they need.
 Trade jobs are growing at 20 times the average rate of job growth, primarily due to construction and infrastructure expansion.
 But an aging workforce, coupled with a lack of educational funding, means many of those jobs sit unfilled.

 That tide is finally turning.
 Gen Z is showing a growing interest in the trades, and enrollment in programs is up.
-Starting July 1, 2026, Workforce Pell will offer Pell funding for learners in short-term, high-quality trade programs.
+Starting July 1, 2026, Workforce Pell offers Pell funding for learners in short-term, high-quality trade programs.

 Workforce Pell brings new financial aid for learners who’ve long been shut out of federal support, including underserved youth, adult learners, and career changers.
 The catch?
 Only programs that meet strict quality and outcome benchmarks will qualify.